AustinBaggio/sdk-docs/docs/zero-to-hero/02-beginner/02-structs-enums.md

 ### Structs

 If you're not familiar with Rust, it may be confusing that there are no classes or inheritance like other programming languages.
-We'll be exploring how to [use structs](https://doc.rust-lang.org/book/ch05-01-defining-structs.html), which are someone similar to classes, but perhaps simpler.
+We'll be exploring how to [use structs](https://doc.rust-lang.org/book/ch05-01-defining-structs.html), which are somewhat similar to classes, but perhaps simpler.

 Remember that there will be only one struct that gets the [`#[near_bindgen]` macro](/contract-structure/near-bindgen) placed on it; our primary struct or singleton if you wish.
 Oftentimes the primary struct will contain additional structs that may, in turn, contain more structs in a neat and orderly way.
 You may also have structs that are used to return data to an end user, like a frontend.
 We'll be covering both of these cases in this chapter.